Udhays07/Hostel-service-complaint-portal/backend/README.md

 ## Need Help?

-If you are stuck, search for tutorials on Node.js, Express, and MongoDB.
+If you are stuck, search for tutorials on FastAPI, SQLAlchemy, and Pydantic.
 The official documentation is very helpful!

 ---